thoughtspot/thoughtspot.github.io/_admin/system-monitor/introduction.md

 Many of the administration commands output logging information to log files.
 The logs get written into the fixed directory `/export/logs`, with a sub-directory for each subsystem.
-The individual log directories are:
+The individual log directories are the following:

 - `/export/logs/orion`
 - `/export/logs/oreo`
 - `/export/logs/hadoop`
 - `/export/logs/zookeeper`

-There are [several topics that touch on log files]({{ site.baseurl }}/tags/tag_logs.html) throughout the documentation.
+You can also view [additional topics that also touch on log files]({{ site.baseurl }}/tags/tag_logs.html) throughout the documentation.

 ## System monitoring notifications